texfaq/texfaq.github.io/FAQ-texthings.md

 the TeX engine with some additional useful features:

   - pdfTeX (executable: `pdftex`)
-  TeX, which predates the PDF file format by a decade, outputs files in a TeX-specific format called DVI (cf.&nbsp;[What is a DVI file?](/FAQ-dvi)).
+  TeX, which pre-dates the PDF file format by a decade, outputs files in a TeX-specific format called DVI (cf.&nbsp;[What is a DVI file?](/FAQ-dvi)).
 In contrast, pdfTeX can output both DVI _and_ PDF